hilariousheiner/planeted/README.md

 # planeted
-A tool for procedurally creating 3D models of asteroids, moons and minor planets.
+A cli tool for procedurally creating 3D models of asteroids, moons and minor planets.

 ## License